compu-flair/Kaggle_Advanced_House_Prices/README.md

     XGBoost outperforms Linear Regression on MAE, MSE, and RMSE, indicating more accurate and robust predictions for house prices.

 For more details, see comments in code and notebook sections.

+### 💡 Suggestions for Improvements

+* 📊 Add more visualizations in the EDA section to better understand feature distributions and relationships.
+* 🚀 Try CatBoost or LightGBM for potentially better performance.
+* 🛠️ Experiment with different feature engineering techniques to improve model performance.
+* 🤝 Use ensemble methods to combine multiple models for better predictions.
+* 🎯 Fine-tune hyperparameters using techniques like Grid Search or Random Search.

 ## 🚀 Showcase